 Black Soldier Fly Larvae

-Black Soldier Fly Larvae have a high calcium content in comparison to may other live feeders.
+Black Soldier Fly Larvae have a high calcium content in comparison to many other live feeders.

-These larvae have the ability to prevent Metabolic Bone Disease, caused by Calcium deficiency, in reptiles and amphibians.
+- These larvae have the ability to help prevent Metabolic Bone Disease, which is caused by a calcium deficiency, in reptiles and amphibians.

-These feeders do not need to be fed to stay alive and don't make noise or give off odors!
+- These feeders do not need to be fed to stay alive, don't make noise, and give off no odors!

-If you plan to use the larvae after two weeks or later, store them in a closed lid container (with some ventilation) in a cool place (NOT in standard refrigerator!)
-50 to 55 degrees is ideal.
+- If you plan to use the larvae after two weeks or later, store them in a closed lid container (with some ventilation) in a cool place (NOT in standard refrigerator!)
+50-55°F degrees is ideal.
 Allow them to warm up at room temperature for about 10-15 minutes before feeding to your animal.

 - Moisture 73.2%